5 Reasons to Use E-Signatures for Contract Management

 Most companies likely conduct a majority of their affairs in a virtual manner, with less and less reliance on the need for physical copies of forms and documents.
 Although some industries or firms may still prefer an inked signature on the final version of an important contract, there is really no reason to mandate this outdated practice anymore.
-With the right cloud-based contract management solution, it can be faster, cheaper, and safer to manage a company’s contract portfolio.
+With the right cloud-based contract lifecycle management solution, it can be faster, cheaper, and safer to manage a company’s contract portfolio.
 And, this is not restricted to just drafting or saving a batch of contracts but includes the signature phase of the contracting lifecycle as well.
 Here are five reasons to use electronic signatures for contract management:

 There is no doubt that technology has increased the speed of countless business operations.
 Instant communication and document sharing in real time enable employees across the globe to collaborate and complete more work in less time.
 In the past, the contracting process could drag on for weeks and months at a time when hard copies had to be circulated around for final review and signing.
-Now, solutions that incorporate an electronic signature feature allow for significantly faster turnaround times, ensuring that the parties to the contract can get started on fulfilling their contractual obligations right away.
+Now, CLM solutions that incorporate an electronic contract signing feature allow for significantly faster turnaround times, ensuring that the parties to the contract can get started on fulfilling their contractual obligations right away.

 Obviously, one of the reasons that technology has improved employee productivity is because it is also a lot more convenient for workers to get things done.
 Cloud computing allows employees to access work anytime from anywhere.
-With respect to contracting matters, this means that the contract documents can be edited, reviewed, and even signed from virtually any mobile device.
+With respect to contract management workflow, this means that the contract documents can be edited, reviewed, and even signed from virtually any mobile device.
 Thus, even if the parties to a contract are out of the office or on an overseas vacation, finalizing an agreement does not have to be delayed until their return.

 One of the chief concerns relating to online document management is whether or not those items will be safe residing in virtual space.
 Given that companies are saving important information electronically and there have been increasing cyber attacks in an effort to obtain that valuable data, there are understandable concerns regarding the security of online documents.
 Of course, the problem with relying on hard copies is that those documents can be forged or altered without people realizing it or being able to trace it.
 One of the benefits of an electronic signature is the digital timestamp, and usually any activity associated with a document is recorded and thus trackable.